Xoraurea/tpp-executive/documentation/executive/README.md

 ## Executive.enums

-`Executive.enums` contains enums for use when working with game objects.
-The sole child, `characterArray`, contains child objects corresponding to each type of in-game character, with each child object containing properties representing the index in a CharacterArray for the relevant character property.
-This enum largely exists for internal use.
+[`Executive.enums`](enums.md) contains enums for use when working with game objects.

+- `characters` – Enums for referencing characters in the Executive API.
+  - `ideology` – Encodings for ideologies held by characters.
+  - `ideologyType` – Encodings for the two types of ideology each player has.
+- `propositions` – Enums for use with Executive's support for custom legislative propositions.
+  - `type` – Types of custom propositions.
+  - `category` – Categories for custom propositions to be placed within in the game's legislation editor.
+  - `level` – Levels of government custom propositions can be enacted at.
+- `characterArray` – An enum for internal use.
+- `characterLength` – An enum for internal use.

 ## Executive.debug